 Does the new Public Charge rule restrict access to testing, screening and treatment of COVID-19?

 Recently USCIS updated rules regarding public charge.
 Please be aware the new Public Charge rule does not restrict access to testing, screening or treatment of communicable diseases, including COVID-19.
 The announcement can be found here.

 Taxes/Stimulus Tax Credit

-The Stimulus Tax credit credit is based on several factors.
-For F1 and J1 students the most important factor to consider is your status for US tax purposes based on the substantial presence test.
-That test determines if you are non resident or resident for tax purposes.
+The stimulus tax credit is based on several factors.
+For F-1 and J-1 students the most important factor to consider is your status for U.S. tax purposes based on the substantial presence test.
+That test determines if you are a nonresident or resident for tax purposes.
 In addition to U.S. citizens and U.S. permanent residents, the CARES Act appears to provide the credit to those who are residents for U.S. tax purposes, based on the substantial presence test.
-Additionally, the residents must have a valid social security number.
-Married couples where one has an SSN and one spouse has an ITIN or no number appear to be ineligible when filing U.S. taxes jointly.
+Additionally, the residents must have a valid Social Security number.
+Married couples where one spouse has an SSN and one spouse has an ITIN or no number appear to be ineligible when filing U.S. taxes jointly.
 Thanks to tax attorneys Kostelanetz & Fink for their summary of the act for easy referencing to the actual bill.

 What is the definition of Nonresident Alien?